mimischi/minio-dokku/README.md

 - `NGINX_MAX_REQUEST_BODY`: used in the custom `nginx.conf` for this Dokku app to allow uploads up to 15MB to the HTTP server (if the file size is greater than 15MB, `s3cmd` will split in 15MB parts).
-- `MINIO_DOMAIN`: used to tell minio the domain name being used by the server.
+- `MINIO_DOMAIN`: used to tell Minio the domain name being used by the server.

 ```bash
 dokku config:set --no-restart minio NGINX_MAX_REQUEST_BODY=15M